litmuschaos/v1-litmus-docs/docs/pod-network-duplication.md

 ## Details

-- Pod-network-loss injects chaos to disrupt network connectivity to kubernetes pods.
+- pod-network-duplication injects chaos to disrupt network connectivity to kubernetes pods.
 - The application pod should be healthy once chaos is stopped.
 Service-requests should be served despite chaos.
-- Causes loss of access to application replica by injecting packet loss using pumba
+- Causes Injection of network duplication on the specified container by starting a traffic control (tc) process with netem rules to add egress delays.
+It Can test the application's resilience to duplicate network.

 ## Steps to Execute the Chaos Experiment